 3. Choose a coverage

-Some prefer a lightweight, barely-there coverage that subtly enhances and lets natural skin show through.
-However if you suffer from redness, breakouts, scarring, or pigmentation, you probably want to opt for a full-coverage foundation that cann help to conceal imperfections and create a completely even complexion.
-Alternatively, opt for medium-coverage, which you can choose to sheer out for a natural finish or build up for stronger coverage.
+Some prefer a lightweight, barely-there sheer coverage that subtly enhances and lets natural skin show through.
+However if you suffer from redness, breakouts, scarring, or pigmentation, you may want to opt for a full-coverage foundation that will help to conceal imperfections and create a completely even complexion.
+Alternatively, opt for medium-coverage, which you can choose to either sheer out for a natural finish or build up for stronger coverage.

 4. Customise your shade

-Don’t rule out mixing it up – literally.
-Especially as (if you tan), one shade won’t suit you all year.
-Whether you mix two foundation shades, dilute the pigment with a moisturiser, amp it up with concealer, or use a primer to add glow, remember that you can tailor your shade to perfectly match your skintone.
+If you can’t quite get a perfect shade match, don’t rule out mixing it up – literally.
+Especially as (if you tan), one shade probably won’t suit you all year round.
+Whether you mix two foundation shades, dilute the pigment with a moisturiser, amp it up with concealer, or use a primer to add glow, remember that you can easily tailor your shade to perfectly match your skintone.

 5. If in doubt, go lighter